RxDave/ReactiveProgramming/ReadMe.md

 # Reactive Programming 101 (RP101)
 It's sometimes difficult to convince business owners, project managers and other developers to use the reactive programming (RP) approach to software development.
-There are of course trade-offs to be made, although the benefits of reactive programming often outweight the costs.
+There are of course trade-offs to be made, although the benefits of reactive programming often outweigh the costs.

 Perhaps many developers reject reactive programming because they're so used to object-oriented programming (OOP), and they'd rather stick to what they know best.
 If you don't know how to build a reactive program, or the benefits